andrewtdiz/Weave/CONTRIBUTING.md

 ## I want to make a code modification or open a pull request

-While we do accept community pull requests, please observe that Fusion is still a largely controlled project.
-This is not out of hostility to our contributors, but instead because Fusion is used in a lot of high profile projects, and has a very high bar for code and API quality.
+While we do accept community pull requests, please observe that Fission is still a largely controlled project.
+This is not out of hostility to our contributors, but instead because Fission is used in a lot of high profile projects, and has a very high bar for code and API quality.

 - If you intend to work on a pull request, feel free to create a new branch and